pghvlaans/sbotools/man/post-release/sbohints.1.md

 **-b\|\--blacklist**

-Add (or clear with **\--clear**) one or more scripts to the blacklist.
+Modify the blacklist by adding (or, with **\--clear**, clearing) one or more scripts.

 **-o\|\--optional**

 Add (or clear with **\--clear**) optional dependency requests for one or more scripts.
-The current optional dependencies will be displayed together with a prompt for adding or removing.
+The current optional dependencies will be displayed together with a prompt for adding or clearing.

 **-O\|\--replace-optional**